Rochester Red Wings Post-Game Notes

 Home Runs:

+LHV - Matt Vierling (1) solo home run off RHP Jefry Rodriguez in the 1st (count: 2-1) to left field

-Lehigh Valley - Darick Hall (13) three-run home run off RHP Logan Verrett in the 3rd (count: 1-0) to right field
+ROC - Joey Meneses (7) solo home run off off LHP Jakob Hernandez in the 4th (count: 0-2) to right field

 Starting Pitchers: